 \section{Summary}

-As a summary, we have studied the production of the $\Omega_{ccc}$ and $\Omega_{bbb}$ at the SuperKEKB and the CEPC.
-From the numerical results, we conclude that it is impossible to find the triply heavy baryons at SuperKEKB, and it is hard to find $\Omega_{ccc}$ and $\Omega_{bbb}$ at the CEPC because of the fewer events.
+We have studied the production of the $\Omega_{ccc}$ and $\Omega_{bbb}$ at the SuperKEKB and the CEPC.
+From the numerical results, we conclude that it is impossible to find the triply heavy baryons at SuperKEKB, and it is hard to find $\Omega_{ccc}$ and $\Omega_{bbb}$ at the CEPC because of the few events.

 {\bf Acknowledgments:} The authors thank Doctor Jian-Wei Xu for helpful discussions and important suggestions on the manuscript.
-The work of S. Z. Wu was supported by the Natural Science Foundation of China under Grants No. 11347200.
+The work of S. Z. Wu was supported by the National Nature Science Foundation of China under Grants No. 11347200.